 No investors will lose any of their capital.

-GNHCLF Success: The Fund hopes to grow the size of its available capital from individuals, religious institutions and corporations by $750,000 during this fiscal year, to provide a more substantial impact in terms of affordable housing development and nonprofit organization support through its lending.
-The Fund hopes to accomplish this by adding new investors and increasing the amounts pledged by our 46 current investors.
+C4C Success: Capital for Change hopes to grow the size of its available capital from individuals, religious institutions and corporations by $750,000 during this fiscal year to provide a more substantial impact in terms of affordable housing development and nonprofit organization support through its lending.
+Capital for Change hopes to accomplish this by adding new investors and increasing the amounts pledged by our 55 current investors.

 The Fund continually tracks the balance of its investments as part of its overall financial tracking.
 Success is tracked by the increase in the availability of investments available for lending, by the percentage of investors who roll their investments over for an additional term once they mature, and by the Fund's ability to repay investors when investments mature.
 The Fund has never lost any investor capital in its 26-year history.
 This record is a reflection of both the Fund's management of its lending risk through careful underwriting, good borrower relations, and prudent development of loss reserves and other net assets.